rollkit/docs/docs/rollkit-stack.md

 <!-- Drafting: a mempool for queing up transactions - Manav -->

-The mempool keeps the set of pending transactions, and is used by block producers (full nodes) to produce blocks.
-Transactions are handled by nodes in the First-Come, First-Served (FCFS) manner.
+The mempool keeps the set of pending transactions, and is used by block producers to produce blocks and full nodes to verify blocks.
+Currently, transactions are handled by nodes in the First-Come, First-Served (FCFS) manner.
 Ordering of transactions can be implemented on the application level (for example by adding nonce/sequence number).
-This behaviour is similar to the Tendermint mempool.
+This behavior is similar to the Tendermint mempool.

+We plan to make transaction ordering in blocks configurable in the future.

 ## State Fraud Proofs